 The Community Impact grants program is the Community Foundation's most popular and competitive grant program.
-Community Foundation has other grantmaking programs that address infrastructure and management improvements (Organizational Development), needs of new and emerging efforts and expenses that address issues outside of Community Impact funding priorities (Opportunity).
+Community Foundation has other grantmaking programs that address infrastructure and management improvements (Organizational Development), and needs of new and emerging efforts and activities focused in one city or a smaller community within Monterey County (Opportunity).
 More information is available at www.cfmco.org/grants.